karlloic/mlp-automl/README.md

 # mlp-automl
-AutoML project for ML Products class
+AutoML project for ML Products for Data Science

+# Instructions for Adam Kelleher
+All the code for the MVP is under `R` directory

 ## Python version
 For best results use Python 3.x